 - 1. Bring all materials and specimens to room temperature (8-30°C). - 2.
-Remove the test card from the sealed foil pouch. - 3.
+Remove the test card from the sealed foil pouch.

 3.1 If collection tube Type I is used, remove the tip protection cap (green).
 Holding the tube upright with tip pointed toward the direction away from the test performer, Snap off the tip.

-3.2 If collection tube Type II is used, hold the tube upright with tip pointed toward the direction away from the - test performer, Snap off the tip. - Hold the tube in a vertical position over the sample well of the test card and deliver 3 drops (120-150 μL) of 4. sample into the sample well marked as "S" on the cassette. - 5.
-Read the results between 3 and 10 minutes.
+3.2 If collection tube Type II is used, hold the tube upright, put some paper between the performer's thumb and the tip, snap off the tip.

+4. Hold the tube in a vertical position over the sample well of the test card and deliver 3 drops (120-150 μ L) of sample into the sample well marked as "S" on the cassette.

+5. Read the results at 5 minutes.